PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 - **Know its location**: Navigate to related elements using the VPD
 - **Know its timing**: Place it correctly in time for MIDI or formatting

-### Essential Helper Functions for Triplet Destructuring
+### Essential Helper Functions for Tuple Destructuring

-Since the `timewalk` function returns `[item vpd position]` triplets, these helper functions extract the components and provide type predicates:
+Since the `timewalk` function returns `[item vpd position]` tuples, these helper functions extract the components and provide type predicates:

 ```clojure
 ;; Core destructuring helpers